MHF0/Penetration-Testing/W30D02 Virtual Lab Setup.md

 ## Createing TryHackMe Account

-We will go to this link [https://tryhackme.com/](https://tryhackme.com/).
+We will go to this link [https://tryhackme.com](https://tryhackme.com).
 And click to Join Now to create new account.

 ## Kali Linux Installtion
+Go to this link [https://www.kali.org](https://www.kali.org)